Kee Klamp® Technical Specifications

-The information on fittings in this site is comprehensive, and because of the coding system we have adopted, easy to use.
+The information on fittings is comprehensive because of the coding system we have adopted, it make it easy to use.

 Diagrams are shown for each fitting showing entry of pipe, a table of dimensions and a definition of use adjacent to its appropriate Type number (10, 15, 20, 25 etc.).